biocodellc/biocode-fims/downloads/README.downloads.txt

 and the development team will increment newer versions and post online when they are ready for use.

-The files beginning with "FIMSUpload_" are the Geneious Plugin files.
-These are NOT being actively developed at this time

 Files beginning with "fims_unix_" are the command line files To run, you will need to rename the biocode-fims.template to biocode-fims.props and request a key for your installation.